circlefin/malachite/specs/consensus/misbehavior.md

 ### Accountability

-The question we are interested is, while we cannot prevent disagreement in all cases, wether we can keep misbehaving nodes accountable by ensuring to collect evidence of misbehavior, either for online evidence handling (e.g., penalties), or in case of a forking event, forensic analysis of the attack scenario that can constitute a source of information for social or legal actions after-the-fact.
+The question we are interested is, while we cannot prevent disagreement in all cases, whether we can keep misbehaving nodes accountable by ensuring to collect evidence of misbehavior, either for online evidence handling (e.g., penalties), or in case of a forking event, forensic analysis of the attack scenario that can constitute a source of information for social or legal actions after-the-fact.